Monogamy relations for relativistically causal correlations: Results

-Thus, turning on (or not) a jamming device (e.g.\ $Y_m$) can in this scenario \emph{not} directly decide whether jamming occurs (e.g.\ $Y=B\oplus C$).
-Instead, this must be a non-local mechanism that takes all potential parties that may attempt to jam into account.
+Thus, turning on (or not) a jamming device (e.g.\ $Y_m$) can in this scenario \emph{not} strongly affect whether jamming occurs (e.g.\ $Y=B\oplus C$).
+Instead, this \chanfin{could potentially be achieved by some} non-local mechanism that takes all potential parties that may attempt to jam into account.
 We discuss this further in the following.